 - Areas of Mobile with the highest rents include USA, Church Street East, and Lower Dauphine where rents range between $980 and $1,114 per month.

 - According to RENTCafé, the most popular neighborhoods in Mobile for renters are Overton, Sheldon, and Westhill.

 Historic Price Changes & Housing Affordability

-Each quarter the Federal Housing Administration (FHA) publishes a report tracking the historic price changes for housing across the U.S.
+Each month Freddie Mac publishes the Freddie Mac House Price Index (FMHPI) tracking the historic price changes for housing across the U.S.

-The most recent FHA 2019 Q3 House Price Index for Mobile, Alabama shows that home prices (including purchases and refinance mortgages) have increased by about 21% over the past five years.
-Over the last year, home prices in Mobile rose by 6.67%, but decreased slightly by 0.52% from the previous quarter.
+The most recent House Price Index report for Mobile, Alabama shows that home prices have increased by more than 34% over the last five years.
+Over the last 12 months, homes prices in the Mobile metropolitan area have increased by 11.9%, and by 1.9% compared to the previous month.

 In addition to analyzing short- and long-term pricing trends, real estate investors also consider the affordability of housing in the market to help forecast the demand for rental property.
 Affordability compares the cost median cost of housing to the percentage of income needed to purchase a home in Mobile.